SovereignCloudStack/standards/community/contribute/cloud-resources/cloud-resources.md

 ## How to request cloud resources

 To request access to an existing project, please contact the responsible community member.
-To apply for a new project, please create a pull request against this document and assign it to the particular CSP team (e.g. @SovereignCloudStack/plusserver, @SovereignCloudStack/wavecon, ...)
+To apply for a new project, please create a pull request against this document (leave `Unique Identifier` blank) and assign it to the particular CSP team (e.g. @SovereignCloudStack/plusserver, @SovereignCloudStack/wavecon, ...)

 ## PlusServer